RetroDECK/ES-DE/INSTALL-DEV.md

 You run a parallel build using multiple CPU cores with the `-j` flag, for example, `make -j6`.

-Note that compilation time is much longer than on Unix or macOS, and linking time is unendurable for a debug build (around 10 times longer on my computer compared to Linux).
+Note that compilation time is much longer than on Unix or macOS, and linking time is unendurable for a debug build (around 10 times longer compared to Linux).
 The debug binary is also much larger than on Unix.

+**TLS/SSL certificates**

+On Windows the certificates supplied with the operating system will not be utilized, instead TLS/SSL certificates bundled with ES-DE will be used.

-**Running with OpenGL software rendering:**
+**Running with OpenGL software rendering**

 If you are running Windows in a virtualized environment such as QEMU-KVM that does not support HW accelerated OpenGL, you can install the Mesa3D for Windows library, which can be downloaded at [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag).